Tickets go on sale August 20 at 10 am.

 Virtual Lunchtime Lecture: In Quest of Beauty: The Evolution of Mucha’s Visual Language

-Alphonse Mucha (1860–1939) was one of the most influential and celebrated artists in fin-de-siècle Paris, best known for his graphic work such as his theater posters for Sarah Bernhardt and his decorative panels featuring graceful women.
+Alphonse Mucha (1860–1939) was one of the most influential and celebrated artists in Paris at the turn of the 20th century, best known for his graphic work such as his theater posters for Sarah Bernhardt and his decorative panels featuring graceful women.
 He created a distinctive style—le style Mucha—characterized by harmonious compositions, sinuous forms, organic lines, and a muted palette, which became synonymous with the newly emerging decorative style of the time, art nouveau.
 Despite the powerful impact of Mucha’s style, his aesthetic ideas behind its development are less well known.
-This lecture focuses on the theoretical aspect of his work, especially his idea of beauty—the core principle of his art—and looks at how the Mucha style evolved from his Parisian posters to an artistic language to express his political and philosophical message after his return to his native Czech lands.
+This lecture focuses on the theoretical aspects of his work, especially his idea of beauty—the core principle of his art—and looks at how the Mucha style evolved from his Parisian posters to an artistic language expressing his political and philosophical message after his return to his native Czech lands.

 This lecture will be held virtually on Zoom.

 If you do not receive a confirmation email or for additional questions on the content of this program, email Maria Lopez, manager of film and lecture programs.

 We are working to make our content accessible.
 If you need live captions or an ASL interpreter or have another request, email Felicia Ingram.

 Image: Alphonse Mucha, Salon des Cent: Exhibition of the Work of A. Mucha (Salon des Cent: Exposition de l’Œuvre de A. Mucha), 1897, color lithograph, 26 1/16 × 18 1/8 in., Mucha Trust Collection, © 2021 Mucha Trust